Polar Night Light Festival

 There’s nothing dark about it when you feel like hitting the slopes at night.
 At Ruka, you can ski under the glow of lights during night skiing on Fridays from 7 PM to 11 PM.
 Learn more about night skiing.

-Snow tubing in the slopes
+Snow racing in the slopes

 Feeding the Reindeer and Other Ruka slope activities